Fostering an Equitable and Healthy Richmond Region

 Our Equity Journey

 Our mission has not always been “fostering an equitable and healthy Richmond region.”
-Our focus initially was responsive and centered on health care access, nursing education, and coordination of care.
+Our much earlier focus was responsive grantmaking centered on access and quality of care, healthcare workforce education and development, and aging services planning and delivery.